oconnordaniel/Spellbook/Security/Soc.md

 MS Ketberos
     LANMAN/NTLM/NTLMv2

-## Vuln Mgt.
+## Vuln Mgt

 Work back from the vulnerability.
 Not from the score.

 ## Threat Emulation

 > If it hasn't been tested, how do you know it works

 Kaldera

 Atomic Red Team

-# Classes
+## Classes

 Intro to Sec. - Free